IzumiChino/FaradayRotation/README.md

 In EME communications, signal degradation often occurs due to polarization mismatch.
 This tool helps operators estimate:

-	 - **Spatial Rotation**: Geometric polarization shift caused by the Earth's curvature between two distant stations.
+	 - Spatial Rotation: Geometric polarization shift caused by the Earth's curvature between two distant stations.
-	 - **Faraday Rotation**: The rotation of the plane of polarization as the radio wave passes through the ionosphere, influenced by the Earth's magnetic field ($B$) and Total Electron Content (TEC).
+	 - Faraday Rotation: The rotation of the plane of polarization as the radio wave passes through the ionosphere, influenced by the Earth's magnetic field ($B$) and Total Electron Content (TEC).

  ## Mathematical Modeling Description